 In India, a person could be booked for sedition for a plethora of reasons which includes celebrating and supporting rival cricket team, Protesting, or not standing up in a cinema when the national anthem is being played.

 When actress turned politician Ramya recently made glorifying comments about Pakistan, a lawyer filed a case against her in a local court, attempting to get her charged with sedition.
-Ramya had returned from a trip from Pakistan and said Pakistan was “not hell” – a counter response to Manohar Parrikar (then defense minister of India), who had earlier remarked that going to Pakistan was like “going to hell”
+Ramya had returned from a trip from Pakistan and said Pakistan was “not hell” – a counter response to Manohar Parrikar (then defence minister of India), who had earlier remarked that going to Pakistan was like “going to hell”.

 The Indian government has been applying antiquated British-Era sedition laws against countrymen including students, protestors, journalists, activists and now also started to target to common people.

 - Section 124a of the IPC (Indian Penal Code): According to Section 124a, any “words, spoken or written, or signs, or by visual representation, or otherwise, brings or attempts to bring hatred or contempt, or excites or attempts to excite resentment towards the government” punishable by law, a fine and a maximum punishment of life imprisonment.

 - Section 124a was penned by Thomas Macaulay, and was originally introduced to handle growing Wahabism, which had started to challenge the British Empire in India”.

 - In the 20th Century, Section 124a was chiefly exercised against Indian freedom fighters and political leaders, who lead a determined and stubborn campaign against the British Empire.